vladigleba/vladigleba.github.io/posts/gospel/law.md

 > My covenant will I not break, *nor alter the thing that is gone out of my lips*.
 {% ct 'Psalm 89:34' %}

 The fact that Jesus had to die on the cross to pay the penalty of lawlessness for us is the greatest evidence that the law of God is unchangeable.
-He could not have laid down His life to fulfill the law {% rf 'Romans 10:4; Galatians 4:4-5' %}, only to then declare that same law—the one that required His infinite life—to be no longer binding on His followers.
-A law that requires an infinite price must stand for eternity.
-To declare it done away with only cheapens His great sacrifice.
-To reject it is to reject Christ Himself.
+He could not have laid down His life to fulfill the law {% rf 'Romans 10:4; Galatians 4:4–5' %}, only to then declare that same law—which had required His infinite life—to be no longer binding on His followers.
+A law that demands an infinite price must stand for eternity.
+To declare it done away with only cheapens His great sacrifice; to reject it is to reject Christ Himself.

+One might then ask: if Christ’s perfect life satisfied the claims of the law upon us, why do we still need to keep it?
+We are, in ourselves, actually unable to, but Jesus demonstrated that humanity united with divinity can keep it—and delight in doing so {% rf 'Psalm 40:8' %}.
+We can keep it only in Christ, and solely out of a desire to please Him (*not* to be saved), once we realize that He loves righteousness and hates iniquity—the breaking of His law {% rf '1 John 3:4; 5:3; Hebrews 1:9' %}.
+He has already promised to implant in us a new spirit and a new heart, giving us both the desire and the ability to please Him {% rf 'Ezekiel 36:26–27; Philippians 2:13' %}.
+We have no excuses, therefore, for He does not demand what He will not supply; He does the work—if we do not resist Him through unbelief {% rf 'Matthew 9:28; Romans 4:20–22' %}.

 ## What is God’s law a reflection of?